If you get a PlayStation Network “Sign In Failed” on a PS4, there are several causes and fixes.

 The DNS Settings option will come up Choose Manual.

-It can no doubt be very frustrating when the PS4 fails to log into the PlayStation Network.
+It can no doubt be very frustrating when the PS4 sign-in failed to log you into the PlayStation Network.

 If you are having this problem, there are several fixes to get you back up and playing again.

 First, be sure the PlayStation Network is up and working.
-Checking their Twitter or Facebook page which often show if other users are having a problem.
+Checking PSN Twitter or Facebook page often shows if other users are having a problem or there is any server maintenance.

 Checking for an update can also help solve an issue as there may be a known problem with a fix ready to be installed.